-We are aiming to set up termly activities on general wellbeing, within the Jeffrey Cheah Biomedical Centre.
-This includes a couch-to-5k running group (which started in September 2019), Yoga Classes and Craft Sessions.
-Details of all activities will be promoted through the weekly bulletin.
+Within the Jeffrey Cheah Biomedical Centre there are a number of Wellbeing activities to get involved in This includes a couch-to-5k running group (which started in September 2019), Yoga Classes and Craft Sessions.
+Details of all activities will be promoted through the weekly bulletin and the wellbeing bulletin.